Open all time

 Who is this program for?

-This program is intended for professional and aspiring artists and cultural workers, as well as indigenous collectives and non-profit organizations.
+This program is intended for professional and apiring indigenous artists, indigenous cultural workers, as well as indigenous collectives and indigenous non-profit organizations.

 What are the program’s objectives?